updated 29 June 2026

 2. negative gearing narrowed

-As was widely speculated, the Government’s Budget has introduced changes to “negative gearing” for residential properties.
+As widely speculated, the Budget introduced changes to negative gearing for residential properties.

 Negative gearing occurs when a rental property makes a tax loss that is utilised against other income in the same entity with the effect of reducing overall tax paid.